 How is FIP Transmitted?

-The majority of the cats get FIP through the fecal-oral path.
+The majority of cats get FIP through the fecal-oral path.
 Usually, the infected cats shed the virus through their feces.
-So, while sharing cat litter trays, if the uninfected cats swallow the feces or inhale near the wastes, it may develop the disease.
-Most cats shed the virus for a couple of months; however, very few discards the virus continually for the lifetime.
+So, while sharing cat litter trays, if the uninfected cats swallow the feces or inhale the wastes, they may develop the disease.
+Most cats shed the virus for a couple of months; however, very few discard the virus continually for a lifetime.